Use of Complex Lie Symmetries for Linearization of Systems of Differential Equations - II: Partial Differential Equations: Lie Conditions for Systems of PDEs

 and (59) reduces to

 by means of the transformation (61).
-Equation (59) linearizes to $\tilde{U} ^{\prime \prime }=0$ via the complex transformations (25) by placing $a=-1,~b=6$ in equation (34) in P-I. That is
+Equation (59) linearizes to $\tilde{U} ^{\prime \prime }=0$ via the complex transformations (25) with $a=-1,~b=6$ and by using (60).
+That is

-It may be seen that the above transformation is a proper complex transformation thus one does not get a contradiction as was in P-I. Further, the procedure that seems to be analogous to analytic continuation do not arise here.
+It may be seen that the above transformation is a proper complex transformation thus one does not get a contradiction as was in P - I \cite {Ali2}.
+Further, the procedure that seems to be analogous to analytic continuation do not arise here.
 The system of PDEs corresponding to (59) is

 which admits the RLSs

 These generators satisfy (47) and (49).
 The transformation

 transforms (64) and (65) into